Visa policy of the United Arab Emirates: Substitute visa

-Online visa
+Online Visa

 Citizens of other countries have the option to obtain an online visa by 2 ways:

 Smart Service

 Visitors may obtain a visa online through Smart Service for Dubai or other emirates.
 Passengers must have a printed Online Visa confirmation.

 Airline visa

 Visitors may obtain a visa online through an airline if they are arriving on Air Arabia, Air Astana, Emirates, Etihad (and Air Baltic, Air Serbia, flydubai, Turkish Airlines and Indigo Airlines.

 Transit visa

 Passengers on all international airlines may enter the United Arab Emirates for 96 hours after obtaining a transit visa at the airport.

 The time difference between the 2 flights must be over 8 hours and the passenger must continue to a third destination.

 Passengers also must have a hotel booking.
 This is not applicable to citizens of Afghanistan, Iraq, Niger, Syria, Somalia, Yemen.

-All travellers in transit are exempt from entry fees for the first 48 hours; this short time may be extended for up to 96 hours for a fee of 50 AED.
+All travellers in transit are exempt from entry fees for the first 48 hours; this short time may be extended for up to 96 hours for a fee of AED 50.